 ichimoku_cloud = companies.technicals.get_ichimoku_cloud()

 Generally, the functions return a DataFrame with a multi-index in which all tickers, in this case Apple and Microsoft, are presented.
-To keep things manageable for this README, I’ve selected just Apple but in essence it can be any list of tickers (no limit).
-The filtering is done through using .loc['AAPL'] and .xs('AAPL', level=1, axis=1) based on whether it’s fundamental data or historical data respectively.
+To keep things manageable for this README, I select just Apple but in essence the list of tickers can be endless as I’ve seen DataFrames with thousands of tickers.
+The filtering is done through .loc['AAPL'] and .xs('AAPL', level=1, axis=1) based on whether it’s fundamental data or historical data respectively.

 Obtaining Historical Data

 Obtain historical data on a daily, weekly, monthly or yearly basis.
 This includes OHLC, volumes, dividends, returns, cumulative returns and volatility calculations for each corresponding period.
-For example, the historical data for Apple is shown below.
+For example, the a portion of the historical data for Apple is shown below.

 date Open High Low Close Adj Close Volume Dividends Return Volatility Excess Return Excess Volatility Cumulative Return